Ethical Taxidermy Artist

 Hi there!
-I’m Krysten, an artist, naturalist, and ethical taxidermist.
+I’m Krysten, a chronically ill artist, wildlife enthusiast and ethical taxidermist.

 All of the items you see on the this website are carefully hand crafted by myself from scratch, with obsessive attention to detail.

 Growing up in the county of Suffolk, I’ve always been inspired and in awe of my rural surroundings.
-From a very early age, I have always shown a very keen interest in nature and wildlife, birds in particular.
+As a result, from a very early age, I have always shown a very keen interest in nature and wildlife, birds in particular.

 If I wasn’t looking for birds, I’d either be drawing them or out roaming endlessly in the garden in search for feathers on the ground, or anything of interest for that matter that I could stick in my nature scrap book.